Search

 Modern mineral tanning methods expanded the number of ways that leather is used, but it also introduced more perishability to it, even gaining a reputation for being a fussy, difficult material, such as with a suede jacket (a certain episode of Seinfeld comes to mind!).

 The variety of leathers available today mean that leather is used for more products and applications than ever, but also that the match between the type of leather and its intended use is more important than ever.
-Leather can now be made to last a lifetime, as was always historically done, such as for a high-quality equestrian saddle, or it can be designed to tear and wear out within a year, as in a cheap pair of shoes.
+Leather can now be made to last a lifetime, as was always historically done, such as for a high-quality equestrian saddle, or it can be designed to tear and wear out within a year, as in fast fashion.

 Lesson #1 at the Walnut Workshop

 Who are we to teach about leather?
 We're Geoffrey and Valerie Franklin, the husband-and-wife team behind Walnut Studiolo.
-Walnut has been crafting and selling our own unique designs of leather goods since 2008.
-Here's Our Story
+We've been crafting and selling our own designs of leather goods since 2009.
+We wrote the book The Idiot's Guide to Leather Crafts for DK Publishing.

 Next Lesson

-In the next post, we'll start with the beginning: leather sources.
+In Lesson #2, we'll start with the beginning: leather sources: animal, vegetable, or other.

 Leave a comment (all fields required)